India Direct in the Beginning

 It soon became apparent that most of the children would need long-term care because even parents and relatives who had survived the Tsunami had no means to care for them.
 As a result, we began raising funds to build a second children’s home, named ‘Joy’ by the villagers.
 The home was located in a local village so that family bonds could remain strong and locals were reassured that their children were properly cared for.

 After 3 long years of fundraising and building-work, the children moved from the original overcrowded houses into a spacious new home.
 Today we have a community of wonderful, vivacious children whose lives have been transformed and who dare to dream about a better future.
-This has been made possible through the love and care of our Indian partners, the staff in the homes, and the financial aid, gifts and prayers of our amazing supporters and child sponsors.
+This has been made possible through the love and care of our Indian partners, the staff in the homes, and the financial aid and gifts of our amazing supporters and child sponsors.

 Our Widows’ Care Program expanded as we assisted other families who lost everything in the waves and Joy Tailoring School was established to retrain young women who were no longer able to work as fish vendors.